nlsukhde/movierater/README.md

 # RateMyReel

-A modern full-stack movie rating application where users can browse movies, submit ratings and reviews, and view community feedback—all with minimal setup.
+A modern full-stack movie rating application with a custom reccomendation algorithm where users can browse movies, submit ratings and reviews, and view community feedback—all with minimal setup.

 **Live Demo:** [https://ratemyreel.vercel.app/](https://ratemyreel.vercel.app/)